 - Niobium is used to produce various superalloys that are extensively used in high performance aircraft and jet turbines.
-It also is used in to High Strength, Low Alloy ("HSLA") steel, a lighter, stronger steel used in automotive, bridges, structural systems, and pipeline applications. - Scandium can be combined with aluminum to make super-high-performance alloys with increased strength and improved corrosion resistance.
-Scandium also is a critical component of advanced solid oxide fuel cells, an environmentally preferred technology for high-reliability, distributed electricity generation. - Titanium is a component of various superalloys that are used for aerospace applications, armor, and medical implants.
+It also is used in High Strength, Low Alloy ("HSLA") steel, a lighter, stronger steel used in automotive, bridges, structural systems, buildings, pipelines, and other applications. - Scandium can be combined with aluminum to make super-high-performance alloys with increased strength and improved corrosion resistance.
+Scandium also is a critical component of advanced solid oxide fuel cells, an environmentally preferred technology for high-reliability, distributed electricity generation. - Titanium is a component of various superalloys that are used for aerospace applications, weapons systems, protective armor, medical implants and many others.
 It also is used in pigments for paper, paint, and plastics.